-- □ An agreement by which a party is restrained absolutely from enforcing his rights arising under a contract by the usual legal proceedings in the ordinary tribunals. - □ An agreement which limits the time within which the contract rights may be enforced. - (D) Unenforceable Contract: It is one which is good in substance, but because of some technical defect, one or both parties cannot be sued on it.
-These defect may be the absence of writing, registration, time-barred by the law of limitation, etc.
+An agreement by which a party is restrained absolutely from enforcing his rights arising under a contract by the usual legal proceedings in the ordinary tribunals.

+An agreement which limits the time within which the contract rights may be enforced.

+(D) Unenforceable Contract: It is one which is good in substance, but because of some technical defect, one or both parties cannot be sued on it.
+These be unlawful or illegal.
+A distinction has to be made between void contracts and illegal contacts.
+Agreements whose object or consideration is forbidden by law are called illegal contracts.
+In the case of void agreements, the law may merely say that if it is made, the courts will not enforce it.